MiltiadisN/test/README.md

 # SpringBoot-Angular
 # Description
 This project demonstrates how to integrate Spring Boot and Angular, creating an Employee Task System.
-This project has implemented all the CRUD operations (Create, Read, Update, Delete) for    employees and their associated tasks.The UI is build with Angular Material.
+This project has implemented all the CRUD operations (Create, Read, Update, Delete) for employees and their associated tasks.
+It incorporates JWT-based authentication, Spring Security, and email verification for secure manager registration.
+The UI is build with Angular Material.

 # Technologies Used
 - SpringBoot  (version: 3.1.1)
 - Spring Security
 - JWT (JSON Web Tokens)
+- Spring Boot Mail
+- Hibernate
 - MySQL
-- Hibernate
 - Angular (version: 16.0.5)
 - Angular Material UI